• Skip to primary navigation

 • Sunny Side Up Eggs - In oder to make sunny side up eggs, just cook them on one side until the whites are set, but the yolk is still liquid.

-• Over Easy Eggs - Over easy eggs are like sunny side up eggs, but are flipped over briefly to sear the top of the eggs.
+• Over Easy Eggs - Our over easy eggs recipe is like sunny side up eggs, but we flip them over briefly to sear the top of the eggs.
 As a result, the yolk is still runny.

 • Over Hard Eggs - Over hard eggs are cooked thoroughly on each side until the yolk is firm and not runny.